ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 If you've ever felt like you were acting out uncontrollably, as if something just didn't feel right.
 Eckhart has given it a name - "the Pain Body" so its easier to identify.

 The pain body is "accumulated old emotional pain" that resonates with negative thinking like a psychic parasite.
-Like the ego it operates at an individual and collective level.
+Dense pain bodies can cause physical health problems.

 When the pain body is active, you are not present, you are unconscious.
 You are completely and totally identified with the pain.
 In some senses, the definition of evil.

 Recommendations for dealing with the pain body is to practice becoming more aware of the present moment and feel your inner body.

 It helps in relationships to say "oh that triggered my pain body" or to another as "your pain body is active".
 You can teach children about it by asking questions like "do you remember when you acted out like that?
 How did it feel?
 Do you remember why?
 Could you name it?"